mohdamanotali/aqsa_al-quran-ul-kareem/README.md

   Easily browse and access all Surahs in a minimal, user-friendly layout.

 - **Bookmark System**
-  Save your current position and continue reading anytime.
+  Save any verse and continue reading anytime including import and export bookmarks.

+- **Last Read**
+  Your last read verse will be auto saved to continue later.

 - **Go-to Verse**
   Quickly jump to any specific verse without scrolling.

 - **Custom Reading Experience**
-  - Adjustable **font size**
+  - Adjustable **font family and font size**
   - Configurable **page background color**
+  - Can reset and clear caches manually

 - **PWA Support**
   - Installable on mobile & desktop